HorizonChaser12/LeetCode-Diary/README.md

 Peace!✌️🕊️☮️

 # Job Updates
-- **Update 1 :** Got my first job offer from Tech Mahindra on 14th of February,2024.
+- **Update 1 :** Got my first job offer from Tech Mahindra on 14th of February,2024 for 3.25 LPA role.
-- **Update 2 :** Got my second job offer from Tata Consultancy Services on 5th of March,2024.
+- **Update 2 :** Got my second job offer from Tata Consultancy Services on 5th of March,2024 for the 3.75 LPA Role(Ninja).
+- **Update 3 :** Got my Third job offer from Tata Consultancy Services on th of 13 July,2024 for the 7 LPA Role(Digital).

 [LeetCode Id](https://leetcode.com/HorizonChaser12/)